Giant-impact hypothesis

-However, there remain several questions concerning the best current models of the giant-impact hypothesis.
+However, several questions remain concerning the best current models of the giant-impact hypothesis.
 The energy of such a giant impact is predicted to have heated Earth to produce a global magma ocean, and evidence of the resultant planetary differentiation of the heavier material sinking into Earth's mantle has been documented.
 However, there is no self-consistent model that starts with the giant-impact event and follows the evolution of the debris into a single moon.
-Other remaining questions include when the Moon lost its share of volatile elements and why Venuswhich experienced giant impacts during its formationdoes not host a similar moon.